Tropical cyclone: Forecasting

 A general decrease in error trends in tropical cyclone path prediction is evident since the 1970s.

 High-speed computers and sophisticated simulation software allow forecasters to produce computer models that predict tropical cyclone tracks based on the future position and strength of high- and low-pressure systems.
 Combining forecast models with increased understanding of the forces that act on tropical cyclones, as well as with a wealth of data from Earth-orbiting satellites and other sensors, scientists have increased the accuracy of track forecasts over recent decades.

 However, scientists are not as skillful at predicting the intensity of tropical cyclones.
 The lack of improvement in intensity forecasting is attributed to the complexity of tropical systems and an incomplete understanding of factors that affect their development.
 New tropical cyclone position and forecast information is available at least every six hours from the various warning centers.

-Geopotential height

-In meteorology, geopotential heights are used when creating forecasts and analyzing pressure systems.
-Geopotential heights represent the estimate of the real height of a pressure system above the average sea level.
-Geopotential heights for weather are divided up into several levels.
-The lowest geopotential height level is 850 hPa, which represents the lowest 5000 ft of the atmosphere.
-The moisture content, gained by using either the relative humidity or the precipitable water value, is used in creating forecasts for precipitation.

-The next level, 700 hPa, is at a height of 7700–10500 ft.
-700 hPa is regarded as the highest point in the lower atmosphere.
-At this layer, both vertical movement and moisture levels are used to locate and create forecasts for precipitation.
-The middle level of the atmosphere is at 500 hPa or a height of 16000–20000 ft.
-The 500 hPa level is used for measuring atmospheric vorticity, commonly known as the spin of air.
-The relative humidity is also analyzed at this height to establish where precipitation is likely to materialize.
-The next level occurs at 300 hPa or a height of 27000–32000 ft.
-The top-most level is located at 200 hPa, which corresponds to a height of 35000–41000 ft.
-Both the 200 and 300 hPa levels are mainly used to locate the jet stream.